LukeMurphey/splunk-ant-build-script/README.md

 ## Requirements

+You need the following to use this build script:

-This build script is based around git (e.g. Github, Gitlab, Atlassian Bitbucket).
+1. Git: this build script is based around git (e.g. Github, Gitlab, Atlassian Bitbucket).
 Thus, you will need to customize it if you want to use another type of source code repository.
+2. Ant: this build script uses Apache Ant and thus you will need to install it (see instructions below for some more information)
+3. Java: Ant runs on Java and thus you will need to have Java installed (their is a good chance you already do)

 ## How do I use it?